 Residents are required to participate in a research activity during their residency, and time has been set aside during the rotations for this pursuit.
 The department has a wealth of opportunities in basic, translational, and clinical research in all areas of neurosurgery.
 In addition, there are strong collaborations with researchers in other Penn State University departments both in the College of Medicine and the rest of the University.

 Each year will encompass the following:

-- 2 months Off-service time (neuroradiology, neuropathology, neurology, ect.)
+- 2 months off-service time (neuroradiology, neuropathology, clinical or research elective)

 - 2 months Pinnacle service

 - 6 months Penn State Hershey senior resident

 - Independent study –This year can be used for a focused clinical training/enfolded fellowship or for basic, translational, or clinical research

 The bulk of the educational conferences are held on Fridays from 7 a.m. – 4 p.m.
 The conference schedule is meant to expose residents to all disciplines of basic and clinical neuroscience.
 Participation in multidisciplinary conferences with other specialties within the institution contributes to a sound educational experience for the residents.